ucsb-cs148/w25/_lectures/lect11.md

 * **Second CATME peer eval**: You earn 20 individual points towards lab06 for submitting feedback on overall team performance via a second CATME.org form survey that you got email invitations for today.
 Deadline for submittting is **Friday 02/21/25, 11:59pm PDT**.
 * [Homework assignment h08](https://ucsb-cs148.github.io/w25/hwk/h08/) on SW Design Patterns / Code Smells posted.
 Due **Monday in a week**.

+* **Inter-Team Evaluation** next Wednesday!
+    * Get your project to a point where all members from another team can get your project deployed and tested.
+    * For this week's lab you are enumerating evaluation needs.
+For next Wednesday, you/we will pick one of these for the other team to give you feedback!

 * **Focus on your projects**.
 Lab work in the coming weeks will focus on documentation (**design document**, **user manual**) in order to get your documents started and to utilize cycles of team members not central to ongoing implementation efforts at any given time.
 ** Project documentation will happen in three major documents:
     * **design document** (to be started in lab07),